 Tonight, while watching the new season of Squid Game, New York Attorney General Letitia James’ press release on Robert Brooks’ death showed up in my social media feed.

-It was an eerie juxtaposition, watching a scene in the first episode with Seong Gi-hun, Player 456, in the Limo with the Gold Piggy Bank when its narrator says, “if the world doesn’t change, the game doesn’t end.”
+It was an eerie juxtaposition — watching a scene in the first episode of Squid Game where the narrator observes that if the world doesn’t change, the game doesn’t end.

 No one participates in the game of mass incarceration of their own free will.